-P2Y12 inhibitors are added to aspirin as dualantiplatelet therapy for patients who are managed medically as well as patients treated with PCI.
+P2Y12 inhibitors are added to aspirin as dual-antiplatelet therapy for patients who are managed medically as well as patients treated with PCI.
 Three inhibitors have been approved by the U.S. Food and Drug Administration (FDA) for use in UA/NSTEMI: clopidogrel, prasugrel, and ticagrelor.
+In addition, cangrelor is approved for patients treated with PCI [161].